brown-band/website/pages/scripts/2019-2020/fall/cornell.md

 I’m not like other girls, and I’ll show you.
 Watch now as the band sets up camp at Hot Topic and plays I Write Sins not Band Tees.

-:sd[Band forms X and plays I Write Sins.]
+:sd[Band forms a band tee and plays I Write Sins.]

 “About three things the band is absolutely positive.
 First, Edward was a vampire.
 Second, there was a part of him—and we didn’t know how potent that part might be—that thirsted for our blood.
 And third, we were unconditionally and irrevocably in love with him.”\
 Watch now as the band waits for a thunderstorm, steps up to the plate, and plays Modern Baseball in Forks, Washington.